bburns/LanguageModels/docs/report/Report.md

 The RNN was implemented with Python using Keras (Chollet 2015) with a TensorFlow backend (Abadi 2015) - TensorFlow is a general-purpose neural network toolbox, while Keras is a wrapper around TensorFlow that simplifies its use.
-Different architectures and parameters were explored, and compared based on their loss and accuracy scores.
-The most promising model was then selected for further analysis.
+Different architectures and parameters were explored, and compared based on their accuracy scores.
+The most promising model was then selected for further training and analysis.

 <!-- -> compare Keras code vs TensorFlow for a simple RNN? -->